opensearch-project/documentation-website/_search-plugins/ltr/building-features.md

 You'll notice we *appended* to the feature set.
 Feature sets perhaps ought to be really called "lists".
 Each feature has an ordinal (its place in the list) in addition to a name.
-Some LTR training applications, such as Ranklib, refer to a feature by ordinal (the "1st" feature, the "2nd" feature).
+Some LTR training applications, such as RankLib, refer to a feature by ordinal (the "1st" feature, the "2nd" feature).
 Others more conveniently refer to the name.
 So you may need both/either.
 You'll see that when features are logged, they give you a list of features back to preserve the